trentgill/STM32_Cube_F3/Projects/STM32303C_EVAL/Examples/I2S/I2S_Audio/readme.txt

    control and audio file pointer management)

 In this example the audio file is stored in the internal flash memory (Mono, 16-bit, 8 KHz).
-The analog output device is automatically detected (Speaker or Headphone) when the Headphone is plugged/unplugged in/from the audio jack of the evaluation board.
+The analog output device is automatically detected when the Headphone is plugged/unplugged in/from the audio jack of the evaluation board.
 The example also manages information display and control interface through push buttons:
- - When the application is Playing audio file:
-     + Key          : Pause
+  - Key          : Pause/Resume
-     + Joystick up  : Volume UP
+  - Joystick up  : Volume UP
-     + Joystick down: Volume DOWN
+  - Joystick down: Volume DOWN
- - When the application is Paused:
-     + Key          : Play
-     + Joystick up  : Switch output target to Headphone
-     + Joystick down: Switch output target to Speaker

 This example plays the audio file stored in internal flash memory and replays it when it reaches end of file.
 But it can be tailored to used different media storage